Transmutable/tiny-memex/INSTALLATION.md

 	ln -s /home/pi/tiny-memex/etc/systemd/tiny-memex.service /etc/systemd/system/tiny-memex.service
 	systemctl enable tiny-memex

-Now the system will automatically run '/home/pi/tiny-memex/src/run_simulator.py' on boot.
+Now the system will automatically run `/home/pi/tiny-memex/src/run_simulator.py` on boot.
 See [./PROGRAMMING.md] (TBD) for more information about using your Tiny Memex's custom hardware.

 To manually start and stop the tiny-memex service you'll use 'systemctl' like so:

-	sudo systemctl start tiny-memex # This starts it sudo systemctl stop  tiny-memex # this stops it
+	sudo systemctl start tiny-memex
+	sudo systemctl stop  tiny-memex

+To see logs for the tiny-memex service run `journalctl -u tiny-memex.service`

+If the logs reveal that running permission is denied then you may need to change the python file permissions by running `chmod +x ~/tiny-memex/src/*.py`

 ## Troubleshooting